RobertKajnak/CV2_TJBRK/Part2/README.txt

 Section "Debug/partial result flags" at lines 9-16 contains three flag type variables to display plots.
 	showSift displays the matches found between the image pairs (useful to visually check for outliers)
-	showEpipolar displays the epiploar lines found by using the three different fundamental matrices stopAfterFirstIteration stops the algorithm after the first iteration is complete: enable this if one or both of the prefious flags is set, so that only the first pair is show, and the reader is not overwhelmed by plots. examplePVM when set to 'true' will use the PVM from the supplied example file instead of the one calculated in this assignment nr_consec_imgs specifies the number of pointclouds that should be stitched together during the (5) structure from motion section.
+	showEpipolar displays the epiploar lines found by using the three different fundamental matrices stopAfterFirstIteration stops the algorithm after the first iteration is complete: enable this if one or both of the prefious flags is set, so that only the first pair is shown, and the reader is not overwhelmed by plots. examplePVM when set to 'true' will use the PVM from the supplied example file instead of the one calculated in this assignment nr_consec_imgs specifies the number of pointclouds that should be stitched together during the (5) structure from motion section.